digitalbuddha/trailblaze/trailblaze-agent/src/main/resources/trailblaze_system_prompt.md

 Any blank or loading screens should use the wait tool in order to provide the next valid view state.

+When interpreting objectives, if an objective begins with the word "expect", "verify", "confirm", or "assert" (case-insensitive), you should use the assert visible tool to check the relevant UI element or state.

 **NOTE:**
 - If you perform the same action more than once and the app is not progressing, try a different action.
 - Do not return any images or binary content in your response.